 By Andrew Westcott

-It was here that I was born and spent my formative years, and it was partly because my parents owned a farm in the village that I was able to explore the fields and woodlands around Doddiscombesleigh with my friends and it was on some of these 'expeditions' that I first became aware of the evidence of early mining activities in and around the village, some on our property.
+I was born in this village and lived here for around the first 25 years of my life.
+It was partly because my parents owned a farm in the village that I was able to explore the fields and woodlands around Doddiscombesleigh with my friends and it was on some of these 'expeditions' that I first became aware of the evidence of early mining activities in and around the village, some on our property.

-It seemed nobody knew anything about the origins of these old mines, although the existence of "The Caves" in Scanniclift Copse was well known amongst the local kids and I was prohibited by my parents from visiting the possibly dangerous old workings, but curiosity got the better of me so I did anyway.
+It seemed nobody knew anything about the origins of these old mines, although the existence of "The Caves" in Scanniclift Copse was well known amongst the local kids and I was prohibited by my parents from visiting the possibly dangerous old workings, so I did anyway.
 As is so often the case with childhood fascinations, my interest in these workings has stayed with me.

 In the South-West of England the main producer of manganese ore was initially the mine at Upton Pyne which commenced production in 1770, although the deposits there were gradually worked out and the mine closed in 1823, and from about 1812 onwards the main production was coming from mines in Tavistock and the Teign Valley in Devon, which presumably involves the mines being investigated here although there are more manganese workings near the village of Ashton, although again they are of small scale.